 What Can I Claim in Non-Economic Damages in My Nevada Personal Injury Case?

 Your non-economic damages depend on the severity of your accident.
 The more severe, painful, lasting and permanent your injuries are, the higher your non-economic damages are going to be.
-The time it takes to heal, how painful your injuries are, and what mental harm you suffer all factor into the value of your non-economic damages.
+The time it takes to heal, your pain level, and what mental harm you suffer all factor into the value of your non-economic damages.
 An experienced attorney can help you evaluate your economic and non-economic damages so that you know what amount to request as compensation in your injury case.

 Non-Economic Damage Limits in Nevada Personal Injury Cases

 In medical malpractice cases, there are limits to non-economic damages.
 If your injury claim is a medical malpractice claim, you can collect up to $350,000 in non-economic damages.
-In other types of personal injury cases, there are no limits to the non-economic damages that you can collect.
+There are no limits to the non-economic damages that you can collect in other types of personal injury cases.
 In most injury cases, you can fully collect the total of your economic damages and non-economic damages.